AudreyGermain/Game-Recommendation-System/README.md

 The collaborative filtering is based on the principle that if two people liked the same things in the past, if one of them likes something new, the others are likely to like it too.
 The advantage of the collaborative filtering method is that the algorithm doesn’t need to understand or process the content of the items it recommends.
 The content-based filtering uses the description of the items in order to recommend items similar to what a user likes.
 The hybrid recommender system consists on combining the content-based and the collaborative filtering, either by using an algorithm that uses both or by combining the recommendations produced by both methods which, according to research, results in better recommendations than those obtained by using only one of them.
-The collaborative filtering is based on the principle that if two people liked the same things in the past,

 The data used to implement a recommender system can be explicit, such as reviews or ratings, or implicit, such as behavior and events like order history, search logs, clicks, etc. The implicit data is harder to process because it’s hard to determine which information is useful and useless, but it’s easier to acquire compared to explicit data since the user doesn’t need to do anything more than using the website or app as usual.